DataViziosa/PotterViz/deliverables/milestone1.md

 ## Problematic

-The general topic of our project consists in visualising and recreating the Harry Potter world by analysing the characters, their specificities, as well as their relationships.
+The general topic of our project consists in visualising the Harry Potter world by analysing the characters, their specificities, as well as their relationships.
 Our goal is to retrieve a great amount of information from our datasets to better understand the series and eventually retrieve the main differences between the movies and the books.

 ### Exploring characters: